nrkno/core-components/packages/core-input/readme.md

 ## Events

 ### input.filter
 `'input.filter'` is fired before a default filtering (both for VanillaJS and React/Preact components).
 The `input.filter` event is cancelable, meaning you can use `event.preventDefault()` to cancel default filtering and respond to users typing yourself.
-The event also bubbles, and can therefore be detected both from button element itself, or any parent element (read event delegation):
+The event also bubbles, and can therefore be detected both from the input element itself, or any parent element (read event delegation):

 ```js
 document.addEventListener('input.filter', (event) => {